fibini/Portfolio-project/README.md

 # Portfolio-project

-> My first attempt at making my portfolio website, the mobile edition.
+> My first attempt at making my portfolio website, the mobile and desktop view.

 ## Built With

-- Html and csss
+- Html,css and Javascript
 -
 -